volkm/learntla-v2/docs/core/nondeterminism.rst

 .. spec:: calculator/1/calculator.tla
   :name: calculator_1

 .. todo:: This example might work better if I break the ``while`` into a separate step.
-But that's for after v2 is up and I'm polishing— might be totally unnecessary.
+But that's for after v2 is up and I'm polishing — might be totally unnecessary.

 Two things to notice: